Our Chat is Now 30% Smaller & 2 Times Faster

 Since Crisp started in 2015, we designed the Crisp Chatbox to be full-featured, without compromising on lightweights.
 We iterated on ensuring that our chatbox script, which every one of our user's website visitor load, would not slow down our user's websites, and pop into view as quickly as possible.

-With performance in mind, we already reduced at a minimum our dependance on vendored libraries and minified all of our production assets by post-processing them through uglify and cssmin.
+With performance in mind, we already reduced at a minimum our dependence on vendored libraries and minified all of our production assets by post-processing them through uglify and cssmin.
 Later, we even split our font file (Noto Sans) into sub-files for each alphabet, which smashed the typically-loaded font file size from 150KB down to 10KB — if you speak a Latin language, why the hell would you need to load Cyrillic font glyphs?